Want a glimpse of what’s happening in each of the neighborhoods? Attend a Council of Neighborhoods meeting!

 Advisory to the Mayor

-The Council is an advisory group to the Mayor as well, providing an opportunity for City elected leaders to hear the concerns or ideas Everett residents have about city plans, services and policies.
+The Council is an advisory group to the Mayor, providing an opportunity for City elected leaders to hear the concerns or ideas Everett residents have about city plans, services and policies.